Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Intense anxiety Panic attacks, paranoia, agitation, dark thoughts, or unpredictable behavior.

-Convulsions Convulsive episodes or loss of consciousness can occur in severe poisonings.
+Convulsions Convulsive episodes or loss of consciousness can occur in severe intoxications.

 Physical and addiction risks

-Heart problems Tachycardia, chest pain, arrhythmias, or discomfort.
+Cardiac disorders Tachycardia, chest pain, arrhythmia, or malaise.

-Overdose A high or unknown concentration can cause severe, sometimes life-threatening poisoning.
+Overdose A high or unknown concentration can cause severe, sometimes life-threatening intoxication.

 Addiction PTC is described as more addictive than cannabis, with significant difficulties when stopping.

-In case of discomfort, loss of consciousness, convulsions, or difficulty breathing: call 15 or 112 immediately.
+In case of malaise, loss of consciousness, convulsions, or breathing difficulty: call 15 or 112 immediately.

 Never leave an intoxicated person alone.
 Place them in a safe position, monitor their breathing, and wait for help.